galenhuntington/hmp3-ng/README.md

 *  All C code is removed, replaced with libraries from Hackage.
 There is still some use of the FFI.

-*  Unicode support is added for titles and filenames, and also Unicode characters are utilized to sharpen the interface.
+*  Unicode is supported in titles and filenames, and Unicode characters are utilized to sharpen the interface.

 *  Several additions and changes have been made to the feature set and the UI.
-Some of the key bindings of the original `hmp3` have been modified per my preference.
+A few of the key bindings have been modified per my preference.

 *  Work on other features and changes, and documentation, is ongoing.